Music / Panopticon

-- Mohs Scale Of Rock And Metal Hardness: The metal portions are usually a 9 or a 10, while the acoustic portions go as low as 1.
+- Mohs Scale of Rock and Metal Hardness: The metal portions are usually a 9 or a 10, while the acoustic portions go as low as 1.

 - Progressive Rock: A major influence on "The Long Road" suite among other pieces.

-- Rearrange The Song: "...Speaking...(Collapsed Version)" is a bluegrass rendition of a metal song from the first album.
+- Rearrange the Song: "...Speaking...(Collapsed Version)" is a bluegrass rendition of a metal song from the first album.

 - Sampling: Occurs commonly in Panopticon tracks.
-Examples include "I, Hedonist", "The Death of Baldr and the Coming War", "Haunted America", and nearly all of ...On the Subject of Mortality and Kentucky (samples are frequently taken from The Seventh Seal and Harlan County USA, respectively).
+Examples include "I, Hedonist", "The Death of Baldr and the Coming War", "Haunted America", and nearly all of ...On the Subject of Mortality and Kentucky (samples are frequently taken from The Seventh Seal and Harlan County U.S.A., respectively).

 - Sinister Surveillance: The band is named after Jeremy Bentham's concept for a prison, which was later expanded by Michel Foucault to apply to the modern "disciplinary" society in that hierarchical structures such as the army, the factory, the hospital, and the school have all evolved to fit Bentham's concept of a panopticon.
 Needless to say, this is a fitting name for an anarchist band.

-- Spoken Word In Music: Occurs frequently, usually overlapping with sampling.
+- Spoken Word in Music: Occurs frequently, usually overlapping with sampling.
 See above.
 "Merkstave" contains an example that is not a sample; it's a reading from Henry David Thoreau.